Miami Beach Senior High School

 In order to successfully pass this course, your grade is based on the following:

-Grade Sheet Quarter 1 Mathematics for College Readiness
+Grade Sheet Quarter 1 Advanced Topics in Mathematics

 EVALUATION POINTS EARNED / OUT OF POINTS